wendy0402/jsm/README.md

     state :master

     event :confirm do
-      transition from: [:unconfirmed], to: :beginner do
+      transition from: [:unconfirmed], to: :beginner
+    end

+    event :level_up do
+      transition from: [:beginner], to: :intermediate
+      transition from: [:intermediate], to: :master
+    end

+    validation :beginner do
       validates :registration_validation
     end
-    end

-    event :level_up do
-      transition from: [:beginner], to: :intermediate do
+    validation :intermediate do
       validates :completion_beginner_level_validation
     end

-      transition from: [:intermediate], to: :master do
+    validation :master do
       validates :completion_intermediate_level_validation
-      end
     end
   end